Trigger Warnings: sexual abuse; child abuse

 We could hold hands, and whatever.
 And kids could make those stupid rhymes that I’d already heard, “Annie and Timmy sitting in a tree, K I S S I N G. First comes love, second comes marriage, then comes a baby in a baby carriage.”

-In the narrative I carried in my mind for many, many years, this was the thing I did to make the very bad thing.
+In the narrative I carried in my mind for many, many years, this was the thing I did to cause the very bad thing.
 I was bored, so slipping notes under the locked, adjoining door between our apartments was fun — exciting even.
 I would ask my mother how to spell things.
 “Mom, how do you spell, ‘Timmy,’ and she would tell me.
 “Mom, tell me how to write, ‘I like you.'” and she would tell me.

 Getting notes back was magical.
 I’d be in another room and hear a little scuff noise, and know that the mail was there.
 I’d make my mom read it to me.
 “Dear Annie, I like you to.
 Timmy.”

 Something about it seemed vaguely secret, even though my mom knew every word of every note that passed under that door.
 Maybe it was the fact that I didn’t see Timmy all that often, since he was in school all day and I only had to go in the morning.
-Maybe it was the excitement of innocent idea of romance.
+Maybe it was the excitement of some innocent idea of romance.
 I knew it was exciting in the movies.
 And all the songs were about it.

 Eventually, I think I wrote, “Timmy, I love you.
 Love, Annie.”
 Not long after that, the notes stopped.
 Or at least that’s how I remember it.
 I remember being puzzled.
 I’d done something not quite right, but what it was was well beyond my five-year-old’s understanding.
 I’ve never put the puzzle together completely, but now, finally, I no longer feel the need to.
+Things that have profound and long-lasting effects can happen almost by chance.
+It doesn’t have to make any sense.

 I was five years old.
 I trusted people.
 No one had ever led me into danger, or tried to hurt me.
 I kept playing with the neighbor kids after school.
 Sometimes, Timmy was there.
 Sometimes not.